2. Programming with R

 This keeps your working environment nice and clean, which again prevents problems.

 Above I used the return function.
-This is not needed.
+That was purely to to make it explicit what the output is for explanation purposes, it is not actually needed.
 Anything on the last line of the function that would normally be returned to the console, is used a return value of the function:

 }